In the late spring, the Big Dipper is easy to find, high in the northwest after sunset. Connect the dots to imagine a big spoon or ladle high above.

 Watch for a beautiful crescent Moon near Venus on the evening of June 21.

 Bright outdoor lighting can make it hard to see all but the brightest stars.
 On a clear night, find a dark spot far away from city lights, give your eyes time to adjust to the dark, and look for even more celestial sights.

 Evenings in late spring and early summer are great for spotting the Milky Way coursing from Sagittarius and Scorpius, through the Summer Triangle and on towards Cassiopeia the Queen in the northeast.
 This hazy band of light is the bulk of our disc-shaped galaxy, as we see it from within.

 As you look towards Scorpius and Sagittarius, you are looking in the direction of the dense center of the Milky Way Galaxy.
 Scan with binoculars or a telescope in this area to find many faint star clusters and nebulae throughout this part of the sky.

-In the hours before dawn, the Summer Triangle is begining to set, as are Jupiter and Saturn.
-Autumn constellations such as Pegasus the Flying Horse are high in the west.
-Winter constellation Orion the Hunter is just rising in the east.
+In the hours before dawn, the Summer Triangle is high overhead.
+Sagittarius is setting to the southwest.
+Autumn constellations such as Pegasus the Flying Horse and Andromeda the Princess are high in the east.

 Meanwhile, ringed planet Saturn rises above the horizon just after 1am around the beginning of June, and just before midnight as July begins.
 Mighty Jupiter rises a couple hours after Saturn.
 Both planets will be in the early evening sky by the autumn.

 Before you set your alarm for the wee hours of the morning, consider planning out your observing.
 Desktop planetarium software like the free, open-source Stellarium can show you more precisely where night sky objects will be on any date and time, and help you plan ahead.